 There is no typical weekly or daily schedule.
 Some volunteer teams are large, some are small.
 Sometimes the kids are in school, sometimes they aren’t.
 Sometimes the weather is dry and hot, sometimes it’s cool and rainy.

-That said, you might expect a normal volunteer week to consist of travel on Saturday to Jinotega, Sunday is orientation and prep day, Monday-Thursday are work days, Friday is usually a day for a volunteer field trip to see some culture, a visit to a women's black pottery co-operative and a trip to a organic shade grown coffee farm.
+That said, you might expect a normal volunteer week to consist of travel on Saturday to your location, Sunday is orientation and prep day, Monday-Thursday are work days, Friday is usually a day for a volunteer field trip to see some culture, some history, and perhaps the beach.
 And most volunteers travel home on Saturday.

 And you might expect a daily work schedule to consist of: